 Client: FLC Capital, Palm Desert, Calif.

 Our client wanted a piece that would “stand out on a wealthy person’s coffee table.”
-Do you know how to move busy people to take action?
-We do.
+We delivered.

-This article, part of a white paper for a wealth management firm, broke new ground.
-It’s one of the best executions ever seen, the client says.
-Our solution involved creative wordplay, whitespace and a bold, graphical approach.
-The article included some “definitions” positioned above a photo.
+This article, part of a white paper for a financial services firm, broke new ground.
+The client says it’s one of the best executions he’s ever seen.
+Our solution involved creative wordplay, lots of whitespace and a bold, graphical approach.

-The deck was written so readers would connect the topic with their pocketbooks.
-Then, the grabber — in 52.5-point Myriad Pro (with a subtitle) — followed by the introduction.
+The deck was written so that readers would connect quickly the topic.
+The grabber — IT’S YOUR CASH — was set in a giant, 52.5-point Myriad Pro font.
 Here’s how it reads.

 \bƏ-’ne-vƏ-lƏn(t)s\ — The inclination to do good.

 \’grand, bƏ-’ne-vƏ-lƏn(t)s\ — The inclination to do good by lending, say, $100,000 to help a child buy a home, or $250,000 to help a friend start a business, and doing it with minimal tax liability.

 Giving is an important part of life.
 But it’s a hard, cold fact that too much giving can generate a tax.
 Here’s how to be tax efficient when someone close to you asks for money.